What is ALS?

 The name describes the condition.
 Amyotrophic comes from the Greek.
 A means “no,” myo refers to “muscle,” and trophic means “nourishment.”
 Lateral refers to the areas in the spinal cord where portions of the nerve cells that signal and control the muscles are located.
 As this area degenerates, it leads to scarring or hardening, known as sclerosis.

-How does ALS progress?
+How quickly does ALS progress?

 It varies.
 It does not progress linearly: There is no “ALS timeline.”
 As the disease advances, muscle weakness and atrophy spread, leading to difficulties with moving, speaking or forming words (dysarthria), breathing (dyspnea) and swallowing (dysphagia).
 Dysphagia makes it difficult to eat.
 At the same time, people with ALS burn calories at a faster rate than average.
 As a result, they lose weight rapidly and become malnourished.3